kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style_guide.md

 [`Classname.methodname()`][module.Classname.methodname]
 ```

-Linking to a class (or method) while displaying arbitrary text is formatted as follows:
+You can link to a class, method, or attribute while displaying arbitrary text, using the same method with the applicable namespace.
+Doing this with a class is formatted as follows:

 ```markdown
 [link text][module.ClassName]